linode/docs/docs/guides/tools-reference/basics/mount-filesystem-on-linux/index.md

 author:
   name: Martin Heller
   email: docs@linode.com
-description: 'Do you need to learn how to mount a file system on Linux?
-Read our guide to learn Linux file system basics. ✓ Click here!'
+description: "Do you need to learn how to mount a file system on Linux?
+Read our guide to learn Linux file system basics. ✓ Click here!"
-og_description: 'Do you need to learn how to mount a file system on Linux?
-Read our guide to learn Linux file system basics. ✓ Click here!'
 keywords: ['list','of','keywords','and key phrases']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 2022-09-15
 modified_by:
   name: Linode
 title: "How to Mount a File System on Linux"
-h1_title: "Mounting a File System on Linux"
+h1_title: "Mount a File System on Linux"
 enable_h1: true
 contributor:
   name: Martin Heller